MakWigglz/java-OneCompiler/ProjectPlan.md

 3. Run the project using the "Run" button in the web editor.

 This structure allows you to organize your code better, use external dependencies (JSON library in this case), and make API calls to various economic data sources.

+## Certainly!
+We can change the class name from "HelloWorld" to something more descriptive for your project.
+Let's rename it to "EconomicIndicatorsMain".
+Here are the changes:

+1. Rename the main Java file:

+2. Update the Gradle build file to reflect the new main class name:

+The rest of the files (EconomicIndicatorsApp.java, Config.java, and WorldBank.java) remain the same as in the previous response.

+This change makes the main class name more descriptive and relevant to your project.
+The EconomicIndicatorsMain class serves as the entry point for your application, and it calls the main method of the EconomicIndicatorsApp class.

+To use this updated setup:

+1. Rename the "HelloWorld.java" file to "EconomicIndicatorsMain.java" in the web editor.
+2. Update the content of "EconomicIndicatorsMain.java" with the provided code.
+3. Update the "build.gradle" file with the new content, particularly the `mainClassName` line.
+4. Make sure all other files (EconomicIndicatorsApp.java, Config.java, and WorldBank.java) are present and contain the correct code as provided earlier.
+5. Run the project using the "Run" button in the web editor.

+This structure maintains the organization of your code while using a more appropriate name for the main class.